Air Quality

 Late Start

 Plan the use of gas-powered lawnmowers, blowers, edgers, chainsaws, and other motorized equipment for cooler evening hours.
-Refuel vehicles at dusk during cool hours.
+Refuel vehicles at dusk during lower temperature periods.

 Watch Your Temp